jbwang1997/OBBDetection/README.md

 - **Efficiency of training and testing big images**

   For dataset like DOTA, OBBDetection can directly merge patch results.
 So, it's available to validate big image dataset during training, and get the final results directly from testing.
+Attributing to higher vision of MMdetection, the performance of OBBDetection is better than the [AerialDetection](https://github.com/dingjiansw101/AerialDetection).

 ## License